BalasubramaniM/sweeten/README.md

 ### Testing

-Run the following command in the root directory to test Peerlyst app.
+Run the following command in the root directory to test Sweeten app.

 ```
 npm test